 The Stand of The Indian Government

-Like any responsible government, the Indian government believes that irresponsible online gambling in India can ruin people and their families as the lure of gambling can force them to bet beyond their means.
+Like any responsible government, the Indian government believes that India’s irresponsible online gambling can ruin people and their families as the lure of gambling can force them to bet beyond their means.

-All states and Union territories are authorised to make decisions about gambling.
+All states and Union territories are authorised to make decisions about history of online gambling.
 Many states do not support it wholly but allow some forms of gambling, such as online gaming, races, and lottery.

 The Advent of Online Gaming